 - Store Cards- You've seen them, heck, the ignition on my car is ready to fall out from the weight of them on my keychain (which incidentally- it really CAN damage your ignition- an article I promise to delve into another day!)
 If the store policy is to have only 1 card per family, than that's all you're supposed to have.
 These so called "Extreme" couponers are creating multiple accounts in the family, signing up their spouse, kids, perhaps even fido or fluffy to gain a few extra bucks.

 - IP's - which means Internet Printables are only supposed to be printed twice.
-Yes, it is possible to trick the software at times, etc, but creating multiple accounts for the purpose of printing more than the allotted amount per household is generally frowned upon.
-IP's have different redemption allowances which may include the following:
+Yes, it is possible to trick the software at times, etc, but creating multiple accounts for the purpose of printing

 - 1 Per Transaction- which means 1 coupon can be used for your entire transaction (everything that you purchase at once)

-- 1 per order (seen less frequently, see
+- 1 per order (seen less frequently, see above)

 - 1 per person- means exactly what it states, you can only use 1 - if your spouse wanted to use one, your spouse would have to go through the checkout line to use their OWN.